 Public universities are more attractive than private ones and are regarded as more prestigious institutions, so these positions can be a bit more competitive.

 International Schools: RMB 11,800-29,900 per month

-With the highest salaries for ESL teachers in China -- typically in the range of RMB 11,800-29,900 ($1,700-$4,300) per month --, there is tough competition when it comes to landing a job at an international school.
+International schools have the highest salaries for ESL teachers in China -- typically in the range of RMB 11,800-29,900 ($1,700-$4,300) per month.
+The higher salary makes competition very tough when it comes to landing a job at an international school.
 Teachers at international schools typically work 40 hour weeks and have fewer benefits because of the already sizable salary.

-Since international schools are typically attended by the children of expats and Chinese students who hope to study in a foreign country, the curriculum and teaching style is similar to what you would see at your average American school.
-The role of an English teacher at an international school is also quite similar to those in the U.S. as well; you may find yourself teaching subjects beyond simply the English language.
-Teaching a wider range of subjects requires more certifications and qualifications for teaching, typically international schools will require a teaching certificate from your home country in order to qualify.
+Since international schools are typically attended by the children of expats and Chinese students who hope to study in another country, the curriculum and teaching style are similar to what you would see at your average American school.
+The role of an English teacher at an international school is quite similar to those in the U.S. as well; you may find yourself teaching subjects beyond simply the English language.
+Teaching a more comprehensive range of subjects requires more certifications and qualifications for teaching, typically international schools will require a teaching certificate from your home country to qualify.

 Private Tutoring: RMB 140 per hour

 Many ESL teachers work as private tutors to supplement their salaries.
 With an average rate of RMB 140 ($20) per hour, it is an easy way to increase your income while teaching in China.
-There is a high demand for one-on-one tutoring for businesspeople, adults, and high school students as well.
-It can be difficult to make tutoring a full-time gig without a decent network of connections, so this option is best for teachers who already have some experience teaching English in China.
+There is a high demand for one-on-one tutoring for businesspeople, adults, and high school students.
+It can be challenging to make tutoring a full-time gig without a decent network of connections, so this option is best for teachers who already have some experience teaching English in China.

 The freedom of working as a private tutor is quite appealing - no managers, contracts, and the ability to control your schedule.
 Once you have a base of connections established, private tutoring can be a great way to earn money in China as an English teacher.